wp-plugins/adaptive-images/readme.txt

    mostly themobile ones.
  - The resized versions of the pictures are kept in a special directory in the `/wp-content/cache` folder.

+= Credits =

+ - The plugin uses Adaptive Images http://adaptive-images.com/ adapted for WordPress.
+So far this functionality is only very slightly changed.
+ - It was originally it was based on the WP-Resolutions plugin https://github.com/JorgenHookham/WP-Resolutions/ but now it is a complete rewrite!

 Thanks for using the plugin and, please, do let us know how it works (or doesn't work) for you.
 We love creative feedback!